tsyhahaha/CUDA-NN/README.md

 ```

 ### 2. program beat
-To verify the correctness of the layers, it's a must to compare them with the official implementation by torch at the input/output level.
+To verify the correctness of the layers or models, it's a must to compare them with the official implementation by torch at the input/output level.
 To do this：

 * Ensure absolute or relative paths used in both cuda or python programs are correct.
+Recommend: absolute path instead of relative path.
 * Write and ensure the infomation in `config.yaml` is matched.
 * Ensure `make run` successfully in the `CUDA-NN/build` directory.